JHNUL/home-server/README.md

 All these commands must be run in the ansible folder.
 First activate python virtual environment and install dependencies from requirements.txt.

+The commands are appended with the `--check` option to prevent accidental copy-paste-run changes.

 Setup shell aliases for commands:
 ```sh
 alias abdev='ansible-playbook -i inventory-dev.yaml'